- April 2, 2015

 If your semi-truck uses glow plugs, this could also be at the heart of the issue.
 They could need as many as 20 seconds before they’ll allow your engine to work, so be patient before ruling them out.

 These problems are among the most common that keep truckers from being able to get their semis on the road.
-Run through this list if you ever have the same problem before call for help.
+Run through this list if you ever have the same problem before call a semi trailer repair shop.